 In this economic environment, InfoSec might be one of the last things on anyone’s mind.
 However, security is critical now more than ever in the wake of numerous phishing and charity-related scams born out of the COVID-19 crisis.
-These five ways to improve security awareness will help everyone in your org stay even more secure and not break the bank (you can save the bank breaking for more important endeavors like hoarding toilet paper, baking ingredients, and all the meat):
+These five tips for improving security awareness training will help everyone in your org stay more secure without breaking the bank.
+(You can save the bank breaking for more important endeavors like hoarding toilet paper, baking ingredients, and all the meat.):

 Chances are your company has already been getting together virtually for drinks and relaxation.
-And by no means are we suggesting you turn fun work events into pure work events, but you might as well kill two birds with one stone (but do avoid the Rickyism) in this situation.
-Internally, your security lead could ask everyone in advance to send her/him questions about security practices, suspicious emails they’ve gotten, or even news and stories on the latest scams ensnaring people, and then set aside 15 min to discuss those during the virtual happy hours.
+And by no means are we suggesting you turn fun work events into pure work events, but you might as well kill two birds with one stone in this situation.
+Internally, your security lead could ask everyone in advance to send them questions about security practices, suspicious emails they’ve gotten, or even news and stories on the latest scams ensnaring people, and then set aside 15 min to discuss those during the virtual happy hours.

 The SANS Institute (a portmanteau of SysAdmin, Audit, Network, and Security) has several free security awareness resources, including one for helping your team WFH securely (fun fact: contrary to “.org” in its domain name, SANS is a for-profit organization).
 They also have a lot of other free, high quality security resources worth checking out.